etlbox/etlbox.website/doks_v0.5/content/en/docs/getting-started/component-basics.md

 There are several connectors available in ETLBox that allow you to connect to a database, a flat file, a web service, a C# collection or any other data source or destination that you like.
 The connector normally has a Source and a Destination component.
 The source is used to retrieve data, and the destination used to write or store your data.
 They are always used at the beginning or the end of data flow (though of course every flow can have multiple sources and destinations.)
 In between you have transformations that modify your data.

 Transformations are the transform part of an ETL pipeline.
 They allow you to clean, standardize, de-duplicate or manipulate your data.
-There are two main diferentiation within transformations: Non-blocking and blocking transformation.
+There are two main differentiations of transformations: Non-blocking and blocking transformation.

 #### Non-blocking transformations